-The school is committed to providing a safe environment for students with food allergies and to support parent/guardians regarding food allergy management.
+The school is committed to providing a safe environment for students with food allergies and to support parents/guardians regarding food allergy management.
 A plan based upon guidelines promulgated by the State Department of Education will be implemented for each student for the management of students with life-threatening food allergies and glycogen storage disease.

-All classrooms at East Windsor Middle School are classified as allergen-safe.
-No food is allowed outside of the cafeteria, except for purposes outlined in the curriculum or for other educational needs.
+Based on a student's life-threatening allergy, classrooms may be identified as allergen-safe at the Broad Brook School.
+Parents/Guardians of students in an allergen-safe classroom will be notified by letter and be made aware of safe snacks that are recommended for that classroom.
 There is an allergen-safe table available in the cafeteria to eat at for students with life-threatening allergies.
-An Emergency Care Plan will be developed for all students with life threatening allergies.
-It is required that parents/guardians provide the necessary emergency medication (EpiPen) to the school nurse for any child with a diagnosed life-threatening allergy.
+An Emergency Care Plan will be developed for all students with life-threatening allergies.
+It is required that parents/guardians provide the necessary emergency medication (Epipen) to the school nurse for any child with a diagnosed life-threatening allergy.